05 January 2018

 beacon

 Night arrived and I was still pedaling on, second-guessing the closeness of the next town.
 An illuminated cathedral spire beckoned in distance, and the rain was like a mist that couldn’t make up its mind.
 According to the GPS, I needed to swing northward at some point and cross a river, or canal, indistinguishable in the dark.
-My phone started buzzing in my pocket and I knew it was the Mrs. who must be concerned that I hadn’t called in a while.
-I answered it—it was my friend asking what brand of mineral water we get from the supermarket.
-The phone call with my wife would be much later, and much less trivial, or so it seemed at the time.
+My phone started buzzing in my pocket—it was my friend asking what brand of mineral water we get from the supermarket.
+Huh.

 After a quick stop in Hank, the town, (named after Hank, the person?), for a quick bite to eat at the supermarket grab-and-go section, I entered what I can only describe as the abyss.
 There was no light from the sky, no light from streetlamps, nothing but the photons from the light on my handlebars.
 A milky fog rolled in further obscuring the ability to see, and my GPS was running on the last trickle of electricity from its battery.
 The mud-covered road was nearly indistinguishable from the mud alongside it, and sound was all but absent save the spinning wheels under me.
 I pedaled on, making my way deeper and deeper into the void, as my fortitude began to fade.
 A rabbit dashed across the road in front of me, a streak of white in an otherwise black landscape, and my heart jumped into my throat.